 Having returned to the acting world's spotlight and asked about her religious views, Bialik has confirmed that she aspires to be Modern Orthodox.
 She blogs for the Jewish parenting blog Kveller.com, and is a founding member of the Shamayim V'Aretz Institute, a center for Jewish spirituality.

-In her book Beyond the Sling: A Real-Life Guide to Raising Confident, Loving Children the Attachment Parenting Way, released in March 2012, Bialik presents her views on "attachment parenting," and provides insight into the way she and husband Michael Stone—who converted to Judaism prior to marrying Bialik in 2003—raise their two sons.
+In her book Beyond the Sling: A Real-Life Guide to Raising Confident, Loving Children the Attachment Parenting Way, released in March 2012, Bialik presented her views on "attachment parenting," and provided insight into the way she and now ex-husband Michael Stone—who converted to Judaism prior to marrying Bialik in 2003—raised their two sons, Miles and Frederick, together.

 profile name: Mayim Bialik profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.